caffeine93/nightfirespy/README.md

 enter the IP:port value of a known gameserver host.

-The aim of this project is to learn more about the GameSpy's master server implementation, specifically for 'James Bond: Nightfire', offer anyone the ability to host one, but also to allow other GameSpy-dependent games to fork and implement their own variants.
+The aim of this project is to learn more about the GameSpy's master server implementation, specifically for *James Bond 007: Nightfire*, offer anyone the ability to host one, but also to allow other GameSpy-dependent games to fork and implement their own variants.

 ## Protocol details & reverse-engineering

-'James Bond: Nightfire' is developed on the GoldSrc engine, which in turn is based on Quake3 engine.
+*James Bond 007: Nightfire* is developed on the GoldSrc engine, which in turn is based on Quake3 engine.
 This is useful since Quake3 was open-sourced but GoldSrc remains close sourced and thus some information about the protocols that's shared between the two can be inferred.
 The rest is reverse-engineered through Wireshark capture dumps back